-- 762 that the project will not be completed in a timely manner, the - 763 county, municipality, state agency or nongovernmental entity must - 764 then return any unexpended funds. - 765 (d) Monies in the special fund may not be used, - 766 expended or transferred for any other purpose other than - 767 authorized in this chapter. - 768 (e) Any state agency receiving funds from the - 769 Mississippi Outdoor Stewardship Trust Fund under this section may - 770 escalate its budget and expend such funds in accordance with rules - 771 and regulations of the Department of Finance and Administration in - 772 a manner consistent with the escalation of federal funds. - 773 (2) (a) The board shall accept applications from counties, - 774 municipalities, state agencies and nongovernmental entities for - 775 project proposals eligible for funding under this section.
+- 760 entity must provide an accounting of such unused funds and the - 761 reason for failure to expend the funds.
+If the board determines - 762 that the project will not be completed in a timely manner, the - 763 county, municipality, state agency or nongovernmental entity must - 764 then return any unexpended funds. - 765 (d) Monies in the special fund may not be used, - 766 expended or transferred for any other purpose other than - 767 authorized in this chapter. - 768 (e) Any state agency receiving funds from the - 769 Mississippi Outdoor Stewardship Trust Fund under this section may - 770 escalate its budget and expend such funds in accordance with rules - 771 and regulations of the Department of Finance and Administration in - 772 a manner consistent with the escalation of federal funds. - 773 (2) (a) The board shall accept applications from counties, - 774 municipalities, state agencies and nongovernmental entities for - 775 project proposals eligible for funding under this section.
 The - 776 board shall evaluate the proposals received in accordance with - 777 this chapter. - 778 (b) A county, municipality, state agency or - 779 nongovernmental entity desiring assistance under this section must - 780 submit a complete application to the board.
-The application must - 781 include a description of the purpose for which assistance is - 782 requested, the type and amount of assistance requested and any - 783 other information required by the board. - 784 (c) The board shall require annual independent audits - 785 of all expenditures from the special fund and present those - 786 findings to the Governor, Lieutenant Governor, Speaker of the - 787 House, Chairs of the Senate and House Appropriations Committees,
+The application must - 781 include a description of the purpose for which assistance is - 782 requested, the type and amount of assistance requested and any - 783 other information required by the board.

+784 (c) The board shall require annual independent audits 785 of all expenditures from the special fund and present those 786 findings to the Governor, Lieutenant Governor, Speaker of the 787 House, Chairs of the Senate and House Appropriations Committees, 788 Chairs of the Senate Finance and House Ways and Means Committees 789 and Chairs of the Senate and House Wildlife, Fisheries and Parks

-- 788 Chairs of the Senate Finance and House Ways and Means Committees - 789 and Chairs of the Senate and House Wildlife, Fisheries and Parks - 790 Committees. - 791 (d) To be eligible for funding, any nongovernmental - 792 entity applicant must submit its most recent audit, disclose any - 793 audit deficiencies in the previous five (5) years, submit its - 794 certificate of good standing from the Mississippi Secretary of - 795 State, and submit a current list of its board members for purposes - 796 of conflicts of interest. - 797 (e) For funds to be spent on private land, the - 798 applicant must show demonstrably that the project will benefit the - 799 public. - 800 (f) Projects that acquire property shall not be - 801 considered for approval until after July 1, 2024. - 802 (3) The board, at its first meeting of each calendar year, - 803 shall prepare a list of priorities and criteria to guide the - 804 selection of projects.
-The board shall give increased priority to - 805 projects: - 806 (a) Supporting the public recreation and conservation - 807 efforts of state agencies, counties and municipalities; - 808 (b) Leveraging or matching other nonfederal or federal - 809 funds available for similar purposes; - 810 (c) Supporting and promoting recreation in the form of - 811 archery, boating, hiking, camping, fishing, hunting, running, - 812 jogging, biking, walking, shooting or similar outdoor activities;
+- (d) To be eligible for funding, any nongovernmental entity applicant must submit its most recent audit, disclose any audit deficiencies in the previous five (5) years, submit its certificate of good standing from the Mississippi Secretary of State, and submit a current list of its board members for purposes of conflicts of interest. - 797 (e) For funds to be spent on private land, the 798 applicant must show demonstrably that the project will benefit the 799 public. - 800 (f) Projects that acquire property shall not be 801 considered for approval until after July 1, 2024. - 802 (3) The board, at its first meeting of each calendar year, 803 shall prepare a list of priorities and criteria to guide the 804 selection of projects.
+The board shall give increased priority to 805 projects: - 806 (a) Supporting the public recreation and conservation 807 efforts of state agencies, counties and municipalities;